BigNicker123/bignicker123.github.io/docs/implementation.md

 ## Introduction
 TODO: Describe the system implemented (Describe the dataset.
 Are there any known issues?
 Describe any configuration data).
+This dataset is very small with only 26 rows.
+This dataset provides valuable insights into the electric vehicle charging infrastructure in Bristol

 ## Project Structure
 TODO: Provide an outline of the project folder structure and the role of each file within it.